vlayer-xyz/vlayer/book/src/javascript/webproofs.md

 In the future, vlayer is planning to provide additional Web Proof provider implementations, which can be e.g. ran server-side and don't require vlayer browser extension for the purpose of Web Proof generation.

-Web Proof provider exposes a low-level API to directly define `proverCallCommitment` (commitment to use the generated Web Proof only with the specified prover contract call details, such that it's not possible to submit it in a different context) and explicitly generate the WebProof by calling `getWebProof`.
+The Web Proof provider exposes a low-level API to directly define `proverCallCommitment` (commitment to use the generated Web Proof only with the specified prover contract call details, so it's not possible to submit it in a different context) and to explicitly generate the Web Proof by calling `getWebProof`.

 ```ts
 import {